Maggi McNellis: Television career

-McNellis was a "ubiquitous personality in the early days of American television", and was often described as "one of the ten best-dressed women in America".
+McNellis was "one of early TV's ubiquitous personalities", and was often described as "one of the ten best-dressed women in America".
 Touted as a famous radio and television star (and often as "best-dressed"), she was seen in many print testimonial ads in the 1940s and 1950s, for such varied sponsors as Tintair Hair Coloring, Blatz Beer, and Cafe DeLaPaix.

 Crystal Room

-She hosted a short-lived variety show, Crystal Room, broadcast weekly on the ABC network from August 15, 1948 through September 12, 1948.
+She hosted a short-lived variety show, Crystal Room, broadcast weekly on the ABC network from August 15, 1948, through September 12, 1948.
 The television show was set in an imaginary nightclub, and was broadcast on Sunday nights, 8:30–9 PM (EST).